 Thirty-Seventh Ordinary Session

-Concluding Observations and Recommendations on the Seventh and Eighth Periodic Report of the Arab Republic of Egypt
+Concluding Observations and Recommendations on the First Periodic

-1. The Arab Republic of Egypt (Egypt) is a State Party to the African Charter on Human and Peoples’ Rights (the African Charter) having ratified it on 20 March 1984, and the latter entered into force on 21 October 1986.
-Egypt expressed reservations with respect to Articles 8 and 18(3) of the African Charter, whose application it considers, should be carried out subject to the guidance of Islamic Law (Shari’a).
+1. The Islamic Republic of Mauritania (Mauritania) is a State Party to the African Charter on Human and Peoples’ Rights (the African Charter) having ratified it on 14 June 1986.

-4. These Concluding Observations give an account of the positive aspects identified in the Report as well as the factors which restrict the enjoyment of human and peoples’ rights as stipulated in the African Charter.
+6. These Concluding Observations give an account of the positive aspects identified in the Report as well as factors which restrict the enjoyment of human and peoples’ rights guaranteed in the African Charter.

-5. These Concluding Observations also outline the concerns drawn from the contents of the Report and information provided during the presentation of the Report, and the recommendations formulated in this context by the African Commission.
+7. These Concluding Observations also outline the areas of concern drawn from the contents of the Report and information provided during the presentation of the Report, and includes recommendations formulated in this context by the African Commission.

 The African Commission: